Hugo-Cathelain/plazza/README.md

 # Testing

-In addition to the two make options for program execution, we provide a third one for `unit tests`.
+In addition to the two make options for program execution, we provide a third option for `unit tests`.
 This can be compiled with: `make tests_run`

 This option runs 40 comprehensive tests across our codebase, focusing on: